RobotX-Workshops/hsv-color-picker-gui/README.md

 A Gui for doing HSV filtering on images or camera feed

+## 📦 Prerequisites

+- Python 3.12.3 or higher

 ## 🚀 Getting Started

 Before diving into the algorithms, make sure you have the required tools and libraries installed.